zxcasd89525/LIFF/PRIVACY.md

 All image assets used by the extension are stored locally inside the extension package.

-This extension is not affiliated with YouTube, Google, or any third-party creator.
+This extension is not affiliated with YouTube or Google.

 Contact:
 zxcasd89525@gmail.com